Anusha5547/Pokemon-with-python/README.md

 ________________________________________________________________________________________________________________________________________

-# 3.CLEANING DATA AND MANIPULATING DATA FRAMES WITH PANDAS
+3.CLEANING DATA AND MANIPULATING DATA FRAMES WITH PANDAS CLEANING DATA:
-# CLEANING DATA
 DIAGNOSE DATA for CLEANING
 We need to diagnose and clean data before exploring.
 Unclean data: